 Group 11

 Tommy Fleetwood vs. Ben An.
 Expect Fleetwood to preserve his notable shape play shape following his successful debut at the final 12 months’ Ryder Cup.
-He won’t have Molinari via his facet this time; however, he ought to be capable of enhancing.
+He won’t have Molinari via his facet this time; however, he ought to be capable of enhancing it.

 Louis Oosthuizen vs. Kyle Stanley.
-If everybody on this group goes to forestall Fleetwood, Oosthuizen, who completed runner-up at the ’16 WGC-Match Play and changed into 2d to Casey final week at the Valspar Championship.
-His Friday healthy with Fleetwood could be significant.
+If everybody in this group goes to forestall Fleetwood, Oosthuizen, who completed runner-up at the ”16 WGC-Match Play and changed into 2d to Casey final week at the Valspar Championship.
+His Friday health with Fleetwood could be significant.

 Group 12

 Phil Mickelson vs. Henrik Stenson.
-This may be a rematch of the duo’s duel on the 2016 Open Championship, even though nor is playing their fine in the interim.
-Depending on the pleasant of play, this will be Day 1’s maximum compelling fit.
+This may be a rematch of the duo’s duel at the 2016 Open Championship, even though neither is playing well in the interim.
+Depending on the quality of play, this will be Day 1’s most compelling fit.

 Group 13

 Patrick Cantlay vs. Brandt Snedeker.
-The actual undertaking for Woods maybe who amongst those two emerges.
+The actual undertaking for Woods maybe who emerges among those two.
 Cantlay is a quietly dogged player, and Snedeker is usually tough to conquer when setting well.

 Group 14